Aermoss/SimpleCompiler/README.md

 # Simple Compiler
-Simple programming language frontend written in python using llvmlite.
+A simple programming language frontend written in python using llvmlite.

 # Getting Started
 ## Building a program